 This prospectus is part of a registration statement that we have filed with the Securities and Exchange Commission, or SEC, using a "shelf" registration process.
-Under this shelf registration process, the Selling Unitholders may, from time to time, sell up to 8,858,120 common units that we have issued to the Selling Unitholders.

-This prospectus generally describes Energy Transfer Partners, L.P. and the common units.
-Each time a Selling Unitholder sells common units with this prospectus, that Selling Unitholder is required to provide you with this prospectus and the related prospectus supplement containing specific information about that Selling Unitholder and the terms of the common units being offered in the manner required by the Securities Act of 1933, as amended (the "Securities Act").
-A prospectus supplement may also add to, update or change information in this prospectus.
+Under this shelf registration process, we may, over time, offer and sell any combination of the securities described in this prospectus in one or more offerings.
+This prospectus generally describes Energy Transfer Partners, L.P. and the securities.
+Each time we sell securities with this prospectus, we will provide you with a prospectus supplement that will contain specific information about the terms of that offering.
+The prospectus supplement may also add to, update or change information in this prospectus.
 Before you invest in our securities, you should carefully read this prospectus and any prospectus supplement and the additional information described under the heading "Where You Can Find More Information."
 To the extent information in this prospectus is inconsistent with information contained in a prospectus supplement, you should rely on the information in the prospectus supplement.
 You should read both this prospectus and any prospectus supplement, together with additional information described under the heading "Where You Can Find More Information," and any additional information you may need to make your investment decision.
-Unless the context requires otherwise, all references in this prospectus to "we," "us," "Energy Transfer," "ETP," the "Partnership" and "our" refer to Energy Transfer Partners, L.P., and its operating partnerships and their subsidiaries, including Sunoco Logistics Partners L.P., or Sunoco Logistics.
-References to "ETP GP," "our general partner" or "the general partner" refer to Energy Transfer Partners GP, L.P.
-References to "ETP LLC" refer to Energy Transfer Partners, L.L.C., the general partner of our general partner.
+Unless the context requires otherwise, all references in this prospectus to "we," "us," "Energy Transfer," "ETP," the "Partnership" and "our" refer to Energy Transfer Partners, L.P., and its operating partnerships and their subsidiaries, including Sunoco Logistics Partners L.P., or Sunoco Logistics and Sunoco L.P.
+References to "ETP GP," "our general partner" or "the general partner" refer to Energy Transfer Partners, L.L.C., the general partner of our general partner.
 References to "ETE" refer to Energy Transfer Equity, L.P., the owner of ETP LLC.

-We are one of the largest publicly traded master limited partnerships in the United States in terms of equity market capitalization (approximately \$19 billion as of October 31, 2016).
+We are one of the largest publicly traded master limited partnerships in the United States in terms of equity market capitalization (approximately \$19.6 billion as of June 13, 2016).
 We are managed by our general partner, ETP GP, and ETP GP is managed by its general partner, ETP LLC, which is owned by ETE, another publicly traded master limited partnership.
-The primary activities in which we are engaged, and operating subsidiaries through which we conduct those activities, all of which are in the United States, are as follows:
+The primary activities in which we are engaged, and operating subsidiaries through which we conduct those activities. all of which are in the United States, are as follows:

-- Natural gas operations, including the following: - natural gas midstream and intrastate transportation and storage; and - interstate natural gas transportation and storage through Energy Transfer Interstate Holdings, LLC, which we refer to as ET Interstate, and Panhandle Eastern Pipe Line Company, LP and its subsidiaries, which we refer to as Panhandle.
+- · Natural gas operations, including the following: - natural gas midstream and intrastate transportation and storage; and - interstate natural gas transportation and storage through Energy Transfer Interstate Holdings, LLC, which we refer to as ET Interstate, and Panhandle Eastern Pipe Line Company, LP and its subsidiaries, which we refer to as Panhandle.
 ET Interstate is the parent company of Transwestern Pipeline Company, LLC, ETC Fayetteville Express Pipeline, LLC, ETC Tiger Pipeline, LLC, CrossCountry Energy, LLC, ETC Midcontinent Express Pipeline, LLC and ET Rover Pipeline LLC.
-Panhandle is the parent company of the Trunkline Gas Company, LLC and Sea Robin transmission systems. - · Liquids operations, including natural gas liquids, or NGL, transportation, storage and fractionation services. - Product and crude oil transportation, terminalling services and acquisition and marketing activities through Sunoco Logistics.
+Panhandle is the parent company of the Trunkline Gas Company, LLC and Sea Robin transmission systems. - Liquids operations, including natural gas liquids, or NGL, transportation, storage and fractionation services. - Product and crude oil transportation, terminalling services and acquisition and marketing activities through Sunoco Logistics.